BREAKING NEWS: Lamont says 'We are prepared' for coronavirus; Blumenthal blasts feds

-“Hope for the best, expect the worst,” is how the state is going about addressing the COVID-19 crisis, Gov. Ned Lamont said at a press conference today.
+“Hope for the best, expect the worst,” is how the state is going about addressing the COVID-19 crisis, Gov. Ned Lamont said at a press conference on Monday.

 Speaking at Bristol Health, the governor said that “Connecticut has one of the best hospital systems in the world,” and announced that a second test kit – which can test up to 600 individuals – has been received.